worldline/kotlin-workshop-javazone2025/readme.md

 ## Preparation

 1. Clone this repository `git clone https://github.com/worldline/kotlin-workshop-javazone2025.git`
-1. Download and Install IntelliJ IDEA (preferably through [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/)) and these plugins: Android and Kotlin Multiplatform (the latter is only available on macOS currently).
+1. IntelliJ IDEA Community or Ultimate (preferably through [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/)) and these plugins: Android and Kotlin Multiplatform (the latter is only available on macOS currently).
+1. [gradle](https://gradle.org/install/) (on Windows, you can use [Scoop](https://scoop.sh/) or [Chocolatey](https://chocolatey.org/install))

 ## Part 1 - Tour of the Kotlin language

-- Expected duration: 30 minutes
+- Estimated duration: 30 minutes
 - Recommended IDE: IntelliJ IDEA (Community or Ultimate)
 - It is also possible to follow this part by opening notebooks in GitHub and doing the exercises in the Kotlin Playground.